 For each food item, I displayed the book along with a place card with the actual quote / description to tie together the food and book.
-I typed the cards in Word using the free font Pea Ellie Bellie.
-I liked this font because it appeared handwritten but it wasn’t really!
+I typed the cards in Word using a decorative font.
 You can download a free copy of my birthday menu cards here if you’d like to use them yourself.
 I simply trimmed them with a 1/2 inch margin and mounted them on folded pieces of navy blue cardstock.

 The food started with Nathan’s favorite Green Eggs and Ham by Dr. Seuss.
 I’ll never forget the day Nathan brought me “Green Eggs and Ham” seven times to be read during the day.
 And at 9 months of age?
 That’s a long book!
 It wasn’t one of my favorites but Nathan really enjoys it.

 Of course, I made green deviled eggs.
 One of my best investments earlier this year was the Wilton food dye made specifically for icing.
 I don’t know why I’ve tried to color with liquid food dye for so long!
 This dye is amazing.
 Simply dip a toothpick in the gel and stir into your food.
 You get a vibrant color without having to mix and match for a weak color resemblance.
 Plus, you barely have to use any!
 Look how green my eggs are.
 Incredible, isn’t it?
 Seriously.
 Go buy some.
 It’s amazing!
 I used a decorators page with a tip to pipe the filling into my eggs.
 Quick and easy!